-- Arrangements for safeguarding reflected relevant legislation and local requirements.
+Arrangements for safeguarding reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
-There was a lead member of staff for safeguarding.
-We found that the GPs attended safeguarding meetings when possible or provided reports where necessary for other agencies.
-GPs were trained to child protection or child safeguarding level 3.
-The practice manager and nurses were trained to at least level 2 and all other staff were trained to level 1. - Staff interviewed demonstrated they understood their responsibilities regarding safeguarding and had received training on safeguarding children and vulnerable adults relevant to their role. - A notice in the waiting room advised patients that chaperones were available if required.
+There was a lead member of

+- staff for safeguarding.
+From the sample of two documented examples we reviewed we found that the GPs attended safeguarding meetings when possible or provided reports where necessary for other agencies. - Staff interviewed demonstrated they understood their responsibilities regarding safeguarding and had received training on safeguarding children and vulnerable adults relevant to their role.
+GPs were trained to child protection or child safeguarding level three and the practice nurse was also trained to level three. - A notice in the waiting room advised patients that chaperones were available if required.
 All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).